matthiasn/clojure-system-book/manuscript/Example2-WS-Roundtrips.md

 On the server:

-* there's the store, which keeps a counter of all messages passed through since application startup, and returns the message with the mouse position to the client where it originated
+* there's the store, which keeps a counter of all messages passed through since application startup, and returns the message with the mouse position to the client where it originated, plus, upon request, a history of mouse positions from all connected clients
 * then, there's also a component for gathering some stats about the JVM, which are broadcast to all connected clients

 On both sides, there are **[Sente](https://github.com/ptaoussanis/sente)** components for establishing **bi-directional communication** between client and server.
 These ready-to-use components are provided by the **[systems-toolbox-sente](https://github.com/matthiasn/systems-toolbox-sente)** library, and you can use them in your projects, too, with a simple import and no more than a handful of lines of code.

 The store component on the client, which holds the client-side state, is then observed by the histogram, the mouse moves and the info components; these three render something based on what's in the state that they observe.

 The communication between these components is comparable to what was introduced in the previous chapter.
 What's new here is the `sente-cmp`.
 Let's have a brief look what **[WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API)** are.
 They give us a way for establising a very low latency **bi-directional** connection between client and server.
 It's not HTTP but instead its own protocol.
 WebSockets are well supported from IE 10 on, and in all other recent browsers.
-Some critics may say that they may be problematic because firewalls and reverse proxies might have to be reconfigured.
+Some critics say that they may be problematic because firewalls and reverse proxies might have to be reconfigured.
 Well, that might indeed problematic if (and only if) your OPS people are incompetent.
 But most likely they are not, so it's only a matter of communication (and some upfront planning) to get this potential hurdle out of the way.

 Other than that potential issue with your firewall, there appears to be no downside to using **WebSockets**, and plenty of upsides.
 You absolutely need to be able to send messages from server to client at any time if you want to build a modern, responsive UI.
-Sure, you could also use **[Server-sent Events (SSE)](https://en.wikipedia.org/wiki/Server-sent_events)** for that direction, and send messages from client to server the way you'd normally do: via REST calls, for each message.
+Sure, you could also use **[Server-sent Events (SSE)](https://en.wikipedia.org/wiki/Server-sent_events)** for the server -> client direction, and send messages from client to server the way you'd normally do: via REST calls, for each message.
 That may work; it may also be too expensive if you want to send messages often.
 For the use case in this very example, with the mouse positions, the user experience would likely be quite poor.

 WebSockets are also nice because you get an ordering guarantee, which would be much harder with REST calls.
 Another aspect not to underestimate is that with REST calls, you need to think about authentication on every single request, where you do it once for a WebSockets connection.

-Anyway, let's look at some code, starting with where the messages originate in our example, the `ui-mouse-moves` component:
+Anyway, let's look at some code, starting with where the messages originate in our example, the `ui-mouse-moves` component and its respective **[namespace](https://github.com/matthiasn/systems-toolbox/blob/master/examples/trailing-mouse-pointer/src/cljs/example/ui_mouse_moves.cljs)**:

 ~~~
 (ns example.ui-mouse-moves